 Alongside the gallery space, Impressions hosts events that aim to connect the community with each other as well as with the art.
-One of their most successful series is Time for Tea.
-Although the coffee mornings now take place on zoom, the events would be a space for over 55’s (although anyone’s welcome) to enjoy free teas and cakes whilst hearing about the work in the galleries.
+One of their most successful series is the quarterly Time for Tea, a space for over 55’s (although anyone’s welcome) to enjoy free teas and cakes whilst hearing about the work in the galleries.
 Occasionally there is also live music relating to an exhibition.
 Impressions want to make those who may feel isolated know that the gallery is a welcoming place for them where they can meet other artistically minded people.

 The gallery also runs a packed season of workshops, talks, book fairs and symposiums.
 It’s this active role played by Impressions, in facilitating conversation between photographers, publishers and the public which allow photography as an art form to evolve.
 Many of these events are now accessible online,

 The gallery also houses a book shop of expertly curated photo books.
 This is currently operating online and can make a perfect gift for Christmas and birthdays.